adambaskerville/adambaskerville.github.io/tabs/astro.md

 `python3 AstroPitography.py`

 into a terminal on your raspberry pi to run the program and start taking pictures and videos.
 Editing your `.bashrc` can allow for the program to begin on startup.
+You can specify the image save location from the menu button at the top of the window.

 <!-- ROADMAP -->
 ## Roadmap